Put Together

 • Skip swimsuit + cover-up — beach day trips are essentially daily

 August is Lisbon at peak summer and peak tourism.
-IPMA climate data put afternoons at 28.8°C (84°F), mornings at 19°C, just 1 rain day and 5mm rainfall, and a remarkable 340 sunshine hours — the sunniest month.
-The Atlantic keeps Lisbon cooler than Madrid or Seville (both regularly hit 40°C+ in August while Lisbon stays 28-32°C).
-European vacation peak means crowded Tram 28, packed miradouros, and longer restaurant reservation waits.
-Day trips to Cascais, Sintra (5°C cooler), Sesimbra, and the Alentejo coast are essential for escaping the city center crowds.
+IPMA records, corroborated by the UK Met Office's Iberian Peninsula climate normals, put afternoons at 28.8°C (84°F), mornings at 19°C / 66°F, just 1 rain day and 5mm rainfall, and a remarkable 340 sunshine hours — the sunniest month.
+The Atlantic keeps Lisbon cooler than Madrid or Seville (both regularly hit 40°C / 104°F+ in August while Lisbon stays 28-32°C / 82-90°F. European vacation peak means crowded Tram 28, packed miradouros, and longer restaurant reservation waits.
+Day trips to Cascais, Sintra (5°C / 41°F cooler), Sesimbra, and the Alentejo coast are essential for escaping the city center crowds.
 The August Lisbon uniform leans into peak summer: linen dresses, loose wide-leg trousers, Mediterranean colors (cream, terracotta, sage), supportive sneakers for the inescapable calçada cobblestones.
-Evening cool-downs to 19°C with Atlantic breeze continue — cardigan in the bag.
+Evening cool-downs to 19°C / 66°F with Atlantic breeze continue — cardigan in the bag.
 Swimsuit + cover-up for day trips is daily essential.

 European vacation peak means crowded Tram 28, packed miradouros, and longer restaurant reservation waits — day trips to Cascais, Sintra, and Sesimbra are essential.